madank4421/RISCV-ref-SoC-Tapeout-Program-IITGN/task5/Task_Floorplan_ICC2/README.md

 # Task 5: SoC Floorplanning Using ICC2 (Floorplan Only)

-Objective
+## Objective

-The objective of this task is to create a correct SoC floorplan using ICC2, meeting exact die size and IO pad placement targets, and to develop hands-on familiarity with ICC2 floorplanning commands and concepts
+The objective of this task is to create a clean and correct SoC floorplan using Synopsys ICC2, strictly meeting predefined die size, core dimensions, and IO boundary constraints.
+This task focuses only on floorplanning, without placement, CTS, or routing, and aims to build hands-on familiarity with ICC2 concepts such as design libraries, reference NDMs, die/core definition, placement blockages, DEF generation, and GUI inspection.

+This stage is critical because a correct floorplan forms the foundation for all downstream physical design stages.
+Any mismatch in die size, core offset, or IO keep-out regions can cause failures later during placement or routing.

+---

 ## Toolchain Requirements

 The following tools and libraries are required to reproduce this flow:

-- Synopsys VCS for RTL and gate-level simulation
-- Synopsys ICC2 (Integrated Circuit Compiler II) for synthesis
+* Synopsys ICC2 (Integrated Circuit Compiler II)

-- SCL-180 standard cell libraries
-- SCL-180 IO pad libraries and Verilog models
+---

-Floorplan
+## Floorplan Overview
-(brief description)

-tHE FLOOR PLAN IS DONE USING THE FOLLOWING SCRIPT FILE:
+The floorplan is created using a TCL-based batch flow in ICC2.
+The synthesized netlist from DC is used as the input.
+A new ICC2 design library is created with an SCL-180 reference NDM.
+The die area and core area are explicitly defined, and hard placement blockages are added around the periphery to reserve space for IO pads.

+The output of this task includes:

+* An initialized ICC2 design library
+* A saved floorplan block
+* A DEF file describing die, core, and blockages
+* A textual report capturing key floorplan parameters

+---

+## ICC2 Floorplanning Script

+The floorplan is generated using the following TCL script file:

 ```tcl
 set DESIGN_NAME      vsdcaravel
 set DESIGN_LIBRARY   vsdcaravel_fp_lib